apache/cloudstack-documentation/source/adminguide/backup_and_recovery.rst

 The following providers are currently supported:

 - VMware with Veeam Backup and Recovery
+- KVM with DELL EMC Networker

 See the Veeam Backup and Recovery plugin documentation for plugin specific information.
 :ref:`Veeam Backup and Recovery Plugin`

+See the DELL EMC Networker Backup and Recovery plugin documentation for plugin specific information.
+:ref:`DELL EMC Networker Backup and Recovery Plugin`

 Backup and Recovery Concepts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~